Jack Hetherington: 2021

 In round 6 of the 2021 NRL season, Hetherington was sent off after hitting North Queensland player Valentine Holmes around the head with a dangerous high tackle.
 Canterbury would go on to lose the match 30-18.

 On 20 April, Hetherington was given a five-game suspension for his dangerous high tackle after taking an early guilty plea.

 In round 21, Hetherington was sent to the sin bin yet again after using a dangerous high tackle during Canterbury's 28-16 loss against the Wests Tigers.

 Hetherington made a total of 17 appearances for Canterbury in the 2021 NRL season as the club finished last and claimed the Wooden Spoon.

 2022

 In round 3 of the 2022 NRL season, Hetherington was taken from the field during Canterbury's loss against Manly.
 It was later announced that Hetherington would require shoulder surgery which ruled him out for the remainder of the season.

 In June, Hetherington signed a three-year contract with the Newcastle Knights starting in 2023.

+2023

+Hetherington played 26 matches for Newcastle in the 2023 NRL season as the club finished 5th on the table.
+Hetherington played in both finals games as Newcastle were eliminated in the second week of the finals by the New Zealand Warriors.

+2024

+In round 8 of the 2024 NRL season, Hetherington was sent to the sin bin during Newcastle's loss against Canterbury.
+Hetherington was then spotted on video camera shadowboxing Reed Mahoney in the tunnel who had also been sin binned.
+Hetherington then punched Mahoney and the two players needed to be separated.
+Hetherington was handed a one-match ban over the incident.

+Hetherington played 21 matches for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
+They were eliminated in the first week of the finals by North Queensland.

+2025

+Hetherington managed to make only seven appearances for Newcastle in the 2025 NRL season which saw the club finish last on the table and claim the Wooden Spoon.